nathanhtaylor/Project-2/bin/project2.com/content/Animals/Animals2/Bats.md

 5. Vampire bats have small and extremely sharp teeth which are capable of piercing an animal’s skin (humans included) without them even noticing.

+6. Bats can live for over 20 years.

 ![Handsome Bat](https://i.pinimg.com/originals/11/8c/5c/118c5c0ecef1b382c67af82e85571b4a.jpg "Bat Smiling for the camera")